Welcome! In this article, I’ll cover:

 Here are the quick facts to know:

 - You do not need an audio video receiver (AV receiver) or stereo system for TV sound.
 However, for standard speakers, you DO need some type of small amplifier to power them.

 - Most TVs do not provide speaker outputs that can drive speakers directly as that requires an amplifier of some sort to power them.
-However, most TVs do provide audio ports that make it possible to connect them to powered speakers or a small stereo or mini amplifier to power your speakers.
+However, most TVs do provide audio ports that make it possible to connect them to powered speakers, AV receiver, or mini amplifier to power your speakers.

 - The cables and parts you’ll need will depend on your specific TV model and the outputs provided.
 There’s no standard set of TV audio outputs, although most have one or more of the following: RCA (stereo) jacks, a 3.5mm stereo jack, digital optical/coaxial jacks, or something similar.

 - Some modern televisions provide only a single HDMI output jack.
 In this case, it’s still possible to connect an external set of speakers or amp by using an HDMI audio extractor that provides RCA output jacks, as you’ll see below.

 AV receivers are nice to have, but not everyone can afford one or even wants one.
 It’s fairly simple to enjoy TV sound another what once you know what you do.
 Read on and I’ll show you how.